lrhm/cifar-classification/README.md

 Keep in mind that the project requires pytorch 1.12.1.

 ## Running the project
 To run the project, you can use Mate to run different configurations.
-Look at `project/models/resnet/hyperparatmers/cifar10.json` and `project/models/vit/hyperparameters/cifar10.json` for examples of configurations.
+Look at `resnet/hyperparatmers/vanilla.json` and `vit/hyperparameters/vanilla.json` for examples of configurations.
 Any configuration file can be selected to train.
 To train a model, run:
 ```bash
 mate train {model_name} {hyperparameter_file}
 ```
-where `{model_name}` can be anything e.g., `resnet` or `vit` and `{hyperparameter_file}` is the name of the hyperparameter file.
+where `{model_name}` can be anything e.g., `resnet` or `vit` and `{hyperparameter_file}` is the name of the hyperparameter file and the experiment.

 ## Logging
-The project uses [Weights and Biases](https://wandb.ai/) to log the training process.
-To log your training, you need to create an account and install the `wandb` package.
+The project by default uses [Weights and Biases](https://wandb.ai/) to log the training process.
+To log your training with wandb you need to create an account and install the `wandb` package.
 ```
 pip install wandb
 ```